lod/filedrop/README.md

-# Ansible Collection - tulloh.filedrop
+# Ansible Collection - lod.filedrop

 Documentation for the collection.